 Dr. Greene's Answer

 Lumps of one kind or another are a common reason for a visit to the doctor’s office.
 The lump might be in the neck (that the parents suspect is just a swollen gland), in the knee (that the parents think is from sliding into third base last month), or under the nipple (that the parents hope is due to puberty).
 I often enjoy seeing parents with these concerns in my own office.
 Sometimes the parents feel that they shouldn’t even bother their doctor with this because it’s probably normal.
 But underneath these hopeful, at-home diagnoses lies a common fear for breast lumps in boys–it might be a tumor!

 Most lumps in children are not cancerous and are not serious.
 Thankfully, childhood cancer is uncommon.
 But parents’ and boys’ fears are not unfounded.
 Childhood breast cancer is quite rare, but it certainly does occur, even in boys.
-In males of all ages, breast cancer accounts for less than 1% of all cancers (American Surgeon, 1999; 65:250–253).
+In the US breast cancer in males accounts for less than 1% of all cases.
 But if it is your son, any chance of cancer seems too much.
 And a lump might be the first sign noticed.

 Breast lumps in children often give rise to two immediate fears–Could it be a tumor?
 Or could something be going wrong with puberty?
 (A third fear–Will my child be teased?–arises if the first two turn out to be no problem.)